flaneurette/Luxa/README.md

 # Installation

-1. Edit /resources/PHP/Class.DB.php and define the database and paths.
+1. Edit configuration.php and define the database and paths.
-2. Import the Luxa SQL file, goto the index page and login with: username: admin, password: admin.
+2. Import the Luxa SQL file, goto the index page and login with: username: admin, password: admin. the password can be chnaged in the admin panel under settings.

 # Requirements
 PHP, MYSQL, mod_rewrite